rubyaustralia/roro/2018/09/201809-rorosyd.md

 *`https://railscamp24.wordpress.com/`*

 ^
 Rail camp is on again in November down in Hobart.
-Tickets went on sale yesterday morning so check out the link for more info and some good reasons to attend.
+Tickets have been on sale for a month now, is anyone going? ...

 ---